mattamx/DataScience_quick_guides/Pandas/Cleaning Data.md

 process.extract(string, choices, limit = 2)
 ```
-Collapsin categories with string similarity
+Collapsing categories with string similarity
 - Use `.replace()` to collapse `"eur"` into `"Europe"`
 - What if there are too many variations?
 - `"EU"` , `"eur"` , `"Europ"` , `"Europa"` , `"Erope"` , `"Evropa"`